Title (title extra extra large)

 • explore the opportunities and skills necessary to develop sustainability leadership for yourself and/or your organisation.

-This programme is also certified by CPD UK.
-Learners will be able to request their CPD certificate after successfully finishing the course, using their certificate of completion as proof of eligibility.
-The course has an estimated 40 hours of learning, equating to 40 CPD points.
+Because this course is certified by CPD UK, you can also request a CPD certificate, using your Smith School certificate as proof of eligibility.
+(The course has an estimated 40 hours of learning, equating to 40 CPD points.)

-Note, the onus is on students to request these CPD certificates at the end of their studies.
-The University and partners accept no responsibility, and cannot be held responsible, for the claiming or validation of hours or points.
+Please note, the onus is on students to request their CPD certificate at the end of their studies.
+The University and its partners accept no responsibility, and cannot be held responsible, for the claiming or validation of hours or points.

 Learning experience